fbargaglistoffi/NetworkCausalTree/paper/paper.md

 ```

 The results are included in a `data.frame` object which provides information about i) the partitions identified by the tree, ii) the number of units included in all partitions, iii) the estimated CACEs, with their corresponding standard errors, in all leaves.
-The function `print()` displays these results and the `plot_NCT()` function visualizes results.
+The function `print()` displays these results and the `plot_NCT()` function visualizes the tree with the estimated effects in each leaf.
 For instance, the plot related to the `NetworkCausalTree` resulted in the **Example 1** is obtained using:

 ```r
 title <- expression(paste("CAUSAL TREE TARGETED TO ",tau,"(1,0;0,0)"),sep="")